Attendance registration for

 Register attendance for the first study day on 1-2-3!

-Students receive a text message and enter a code - and just like that, attendance is registered in the Common Student System.
+Students receive a text message and enter a code - and just like that, attendance is registered in the Common Student System(FS).
 Integration with the admissions module in FS provides a smooth and secure data flow in both directions.

 Attendance registration on the first day of study made easier